LiquidSmokeX64/coffeelinux/README.md

 5: Enter: git clone https://liquidsmokex64/arch-linux-installer.git

-6: Enter: bash /arch-linux-installer/mintinstaller-cinnamon.sh
+6: Enter: bash /arch-linux-installer/coffeebrewer.sh
-7: Follow the prompts as needed.
+7: Follow the prompts as needed. (mostly just password prompts and confirmation/overwrite dialogues lol)

 That should finish it off for you.
 Enjoy you Coffee-Linux.

+Hashtags:
+#GamingOnLinux #ArchGaming #SteamLinux #ArchInstaller #CoffeeLinux